 Book your coach to Swansea using the journey planner on this page to snap up cheap megabus tickets.

-We serve Swansea from over 10 routes including:
+We serve Swansea from a number of routes including:

 - Bristol to Swansea